sidhulabs/real-estate-hub/README.md

-# Real-estate-hub
+# Real Estate Hub
 Get information about a neighbourhood, home or area.
+Useful when looking at new homes to buy.

 Displays the following stats:
 - General stats